 But you should hold yourself to the standard of doing some book marketing every day.
 Reply to a message that comes in via your website.
 Post something interesting from Twitter to the YA writer’s Facebook group.
 Craft a blog post.
 Send five emails to librarians in your area.
 Call and ask to speak to the book buyer at your local bookstore.
 Call the English department of the university that’s having a literary speaker series.
 Maybe it won’t pay off, but maybe it will.

-Most importantly, you’re getting in the habit of book marketing, and of selling subtly, and of positioning yourself as an author with something important to say, not just a book to hawk.
+Most importantly, you’re getting in the habit of marketing a book, and of selling subtly, and of positioning yourself as an author with something important to say, not just a book to hawk.

 For more marketing ideas, don’t forget to check out the Book Marketing Power Bundle from Writing Blueprints.
 It’s a wealth of ideas and information.
 I’ve gone through the program myself and can’t recommend it highly enough.
 The money and time you invest in book marketing will only pay off exponentially in the long term, you just have to know what you’re doing, so you’re working smarter, not harder.